James Goodwin Hall: Aviation

+Prior to 1932, Hall had flown all types of single and multi-motored commercial and military equipment built prior to 1932.
+He owned several seaplanes and fast land planes.

+Equestrianism

 Hall served as the first treasurer of the American Quarter Horse Association.
-In this capacity, he lobbied the National Stallion Board to recognize the Quarter Horse as a separate breed in 1942.
+In this capacity, he lobbied the National Stallion Board to recognize the Quarter Horse as a separate racing breed between 1941 and 1942.
 He also produced early films about Quarter Horses in the Southwest.

+While Hall and Burnett made great strides to build the Quarter Horse as a racing breed, Hall's commitment to the military took center stage again in 1941 as evidenced in a letter to AQHA stating he'd been in Central and South America on military business.
+He then in 1942 had to resign from attending a show at Eagle Pass due to military commitments in Washington, D.C.
+The war was calling and Hall was ready to answer.

 Personal life

+Hall first married Ida Belle Thomas (1892-1974) in 1921 in San Diego, California.
+They had a son Howard Earle Coffin Hall (1923-2012).
+The couple divorced in 1927.

-Hall married Anne Valliant Burnett Tandy, the heiress of the 6666 Ranch, in 1932.
+Hall married a second time to Anne Valliant Burnett Tandy, the heiress of the 6666 Ranch, in 1932.
 They moved to Fort Worth, Texas and had a daughter, Anne Windfohr Marion.
-Later, he married Tamara Cecil and moved to Midland, Texas.
+Hall's last marriage was to Tamara Cecil and the couple moved to New York City.